Duality pairs, phantom maps, and definability in triangulated categories: Introduction

 \begin{thm*}[\cref{detects}] Let $(\T,\msf{U},Q)$ be a duality triple.
 Then a triangle $A\to B\to C$ in $\T$ is pure if and only if the induced triangle $Q(C)\to Q(B)\to Q(A)$ splits.
 Equivalently, $f\colon X\to Y$ is phantom if and only if $Q(f)=0$. \end{thm*}

-We then show that duality triples are ubiquitous, meaning the previous theorem is widely applicable.
-For example, we prove in \cref{ttdualitytriple} that any rigidly-compactly generated tensor-triangulated category $\T$ has the natural structure of a duality triple $(\T,\T,\mathbb{I})$ where $\mathbb{I}$ is the Brown-Comenetz dual.
-We also show that any compactly generated algebraic triangulated category has the natural structure of a duality triple, see \cref{algebraicdualitytriple}.
-Therefore the above theorem has applications both in the algebraic and homotopy theoretic setting.
+We show that almost all compactly generated triangulated categories that arise in algebraic, geometric, and topological settings admit the structure of a duality triple.
+Thus the previous theorem is widely applicable: we prove in \cref{ttdualitytriple} that any rigidly-compactly generated tensor-triangulated category $\T$ has the natural structure of a duality triple $(\T,\T,\mathbb{I})$ where $\mathbb{I}$ is the Brown--Comenetz dual.
+We also show that any compactly generated algebraic triangulated category has the natural structure of a duality triple via a functor induced by the character dual, see \cref{algebraicdualitytriple}.
+Therefore the above theorem has applications to a broad range of categories, such as the homotopy category of spectra, the derived category of a ring, quasicoherent sheaves on a scheme, stable categories of Frobenius categories, and certain categories of motives.

-Now given a duality triple $(\T, \msf{U}, Q)$ one may define a duality pair $(\A,\B)$ in a completely analogous way to the case of modules over a ring, where $\A \subseteq \T$ and $\B \subseteq \msf{U}$.
-Fortunately, not just the definition has a counterpart, as we are able to reformulate and prove the main result of Holm-J\o rgensen ~\cite{hj} in the triangulated setting.
-This shows that the left class of a duality pair satisfies important closure properties with respect to purity.
+If one is given a duality triple $(\T, \msf{U}, Q)$ one may define a duality pair $(\A,\B)$, where $\A\subset\T$ and $\B\subset\msf{U}$ in the same way as in ~\cite{hj}: the pair $(\A,\B)$ is a duality pair provided $\B$ is closed under summands and finite direct sums, and $A\in\A$ if and only if $Q(A)\in\B$.
+Using this definition, we are able to apply \cref{detects} to show that, as in the case for modules over a ring, duality pairs in the triangulated setting also admit powerful pure closure properties.

 \begin{thm*}[\cref{dp}] If $(\A,\B)$ is a duality pair, then the class $\A$ is closed under pure subobjects, pure quotients and pure extensions. \end{thm*}